Information for applicants from Taiwan

 Please refer to our scholarships and funding page for more information.

 Educational Representatives in Taiwan provides support to the ever increasing number of applicants to Queen Mary, University of London.
 They have been very active in guiding and advising applicants in various capacities as well as maintaining the high standard of the entry requirements.
-Now applicants can get easy access to all required information in person from our representatives in their own country.
+Now applicants can get easy access to all required information in person from our representatives in their own country/region.